TodoFlux/todoflux/app-spec.md

 ### Routing

 Routing is required for all frameworks.
-Use the built-in capabilities if supported, otherwise use the  [Flatiron Director](https://github.com/flatiron/director) routing library located in the `/assets` folder.
+Use the built-in capabilities if supported, otherwise use any other routing library, but make sure you described everything in README file.
 The following routes should be implemented: `#/` (all - default), `#/active` and `#/completed` (`#!/` is also allowed).
 When the route changes the todo list should be filtered on a model level and the `selected` class on the filter links should be toggled.
 When an item is updated while in a filtered state, it should be updated accordingly.
 E.g. if the filter is `Active` and the item is checked, it should be hidden.
 Make sure the active filter is persisted on reload.